 I received an email from you asking for my electronic banking information.
 Is this a legitimate email?

 No, that is not a legitimate email from ATB Financial.
 ATB Financial will never ask you to respond via email with personal information, including your passwords, client card numbers, or login information.

-There are occasions where you will be sent a link that will allow you to re-set a password or enrol in ATB Online.
+There are occasions where you will be sent a link that will allow you to re-set a password or enrol in ATB Personal.
 But that will only happen in response to something you have requested or agreed to.

 Is it safe to give my credit card number when ordering something online?

 Yes, it can be safe.
 But you need to make sure you are in a secure environment first.
 Look for the "secure transaction" symbol on your screen before entering your credit card number—it will look like a key or padlock somewhere on the very bottom of your browser window.
 If you don't see this symbol, don't enter your Personal Information.
 You should also verify the validity of the digital certificate to make sure it was issued from a trusted certificate authority like Verisign.
 Simply double-click on the padlock icon to view the certificate's details.